vpenando/vpenando.github.io/about.md

 That's a question!
 Who am I?

-In my professional life, I'm a software engineer, working on a SaaS solution about document delivery.
+In my professional life, I'm a software engineer, working on an SaaS solution about document delivery.

 I'm also an OOP (+ RAII, SOLID, ...) lover.
 And a C++11/14/17 (+ STL, Boost, CUDA, SFML) lover too.
 I'm passionate about programming (paradigms, design patterns) and new technologies.